bootlin/training-materials/slides/sysdev-block-filesystems/sysdev-block-filesystems.typ

 Not recommended for embedded systems today!

 === Journaled filesystems

+#table(
+  columns: (60%, 40%),
-#table(columns: (60%, 40%), stroke: none, [
+  stroke: none,
+  [

     - Unlike simpler filesystems (`ext2`, `vfat`...), designed to stay in a coherent state even after system crashes or a sudden poweroff.

     - Writes are first described in the journal before being committed to files (can be all writes, or only metadata writes depending on the configuration)

-],[
+  ],
+  [

     #align(center, [#image("journal.pdf", width: 80%)])

-])
+  ],
+)

 === Filesystem recovery after crashes

+#table(
+  columns: (40%, 60%),
-#table(columns: (40%, 60%), stroke: none, [
+  stroke: none,
+  [
     #align(center, [#image("journal-recovery.pdf", width: 100%)])

-],[
+  ],
+  [

     - Thanks to the journal, the recovery at boot time is quick, since the operations in progress at the moment of the unclean shutdown are clearly identified.
 There's no need for a full filesystem check.

     - Does not mean that the latest writes made it to the storage: this depends on syncing the changes to the filesystem.

     See #link("https://en.wikipedia.org/wiki/Journaling_file_system")[https://en.wikipedia.org/wiki/Journaling_file_system] for further details.

-])
+  ],
+)

 === Ext4

 The modern successor of Ext2